 Next steps: Sell your Texas home and save thousands

-Whether you’re looking to list your Texas home immediately or 6–12 months from now, it's never too early to start looking for an agent, getting advice, and making a plan.
+Whether you’re looking to list your home immediately or 6–12 months from now, it's never too early to start looking for a listing agent, getting advice, and making a plan.

 Top ways to sell your home in Texas